 The results suggest that this machine can be used to collect and establish a database under both terrestrial conditions and microgravity environments such as the International Space Station to enhance medical researchers' understanding of how LBNP paired with exercise impacts osteoporosis, orthostatic intolerance and cardiovascular health.
 The combination might also be used to enhance rehabilitation protocols.

 Scholarly Commons Citation

 Dailey, Christine M., "A Novel Resistance Exercise Machine for Use in a Lower Body Negative Pressure Box to Counteract the Effects of Weightlessness" (2013).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 43.